neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/examples_ephys/matlab_examples.rst

 pipeline is available
 [here](https://github.com/SainsburyWellcomeCentre/rc2_analysis).

 TODO: consider whether to include papers or not.
+(Tyson 2022, velez-fort 2024 in prep).

 Michael Lohse